What is Creatine?

 To a large degree type 2 diabetes is a muscle disease.
 Muscle is home for the greatest number of insulin receptors.
 More muscle mass means more insulin receptors and that improves diabetes control.
 Creatine coupled with exercise has been shown to improve glucose control by improving insulin sensitivity.

 The brain consumes the highest percentage of oxygen and glucose of any organ-system in the body.
 Brain cells need energy.
 Creatine has been shown to improve brain function including memory especially in the elderly and those whose diets are devoid of meat.
-Creatine is beneficial, too, for those suffering from brain injury by protecting against oxidative stress to the brain cells.
+It is also beneficial for those suffering from brain injury by protecting against oxidative stress to the brain cells.

 Creatine supplementation has been shown to benefit patients with chronic fibromyalgia.
 It improved pain, sleep, and overall quality of life.